bumble-tech/appyx/documentation/apps/lifecycle.md

 - Its lifecycle is capped with `CREATED` (or `STOPPED`) in case of `ChildEntry.KeepMode.KEEP`.
 - The node is destroyed and its state is saved in case of `ChildEntry.KeepMode.SUSPEND`.

-`ChildEntry.KeepMode` settings can be setup on each `ParentNode` separately or globally via `Appyx.defaultKeepMode`.
+`ChildEntry.KeepMode` settings can be setup on each `ParentNode` separately or globally via `Appyx.defaultChildKeepMode`.

 When a node is removed completely from `NavModel`, it will be in `DESTROYED` state.